bronifty/obsidian_202309/databricks/eng_assoc/delta_tables_cheatsheet.md

 -- collect set = aggregate a Set (unique set of values) -- explode = extract JSON obj from array & put each on a separate row -- flatten = flatten nested arrays

+SELECT customer_id,
+  collect_set(books.book_id) As before_flatten,
+   flatten(collect_set(books.book_id)) AS after_flatten,
+  array_distinct(flatten(collect_set(books.book_id))) AS after_flatten_distinct
+FROM orders
+GROUP BY customer_id; -- before_flatten has a unique set of orders but not of books; after flatten has removed duplicate books across orders

+CREATE OR REPLACE VIEW orders_enriched AS
+SELECT *
+FROM (
+  SELECT *, explode(books) AS book
+  FROM orders) o
+INNER JOIN books b
+ON o.book.book_id = b.book_id;
+SELECT * FROM orders_enriched; -- spark supports all joins incl inner outer right left cross anti and semi

+SELECT *
+FROM orders
+WHERE customer_id NOT IN (SELECT id FROM customers); -- anti-join

+SELECT DISTINCT customer_id
+FROM orders
+WHERE EXISTS (SELECT customers.id FROM customers WHERE customers.id = orders.customer_id); -- semi-join matches unique values from left table with a match in the right table (no nulls)

+SELECT DISTINCT customer_id
+FROM orders
+WHERE EXISTS (
+  SELECT id
+  FROM customers
+  WHERE customers.id = orders.customer_id AND customers.age = orders.customer_age
+); --In this query, the `EXISTS` operator in the subquery includes two matching conditions: `customers.id = orders.customer_id` and `customers.age = orders.customer_age`.
+Only those rows in the "orders" table for which both conditions are true will be returned in the outer query, producing only the matching customer IDs.
+In this way, you can extend the `EXISTS` operator to include multiple column matches.

 ````